mooreTomas/EurovisionSpringBoot/README.md

-# Basic Spring Security Implementation
+# Spring Boot CRUD Application

 This project is a CRUD web application built using **Spring Boot** and **Thymeleaf**, with a local SQL database.
 It has also been fully localised using **Spring Internationalisation** (English and Irish).